Fred-Evif/Matilda/source/Intro.rst

-Quick Example (TEA-seq)
+Implementing Matilda (TEA-seq)
 ========================================

-In this tutorial, we go through the basic steps of Matilda's workflow.
+In this tutorial, we go through the basic steps for implementing Matilda on multimodal dataset.
 It is a quick example with specified dataset.
 The commands below would need to be run in settled conda environment, which could be referred to the :doc:`installation` part.

 Preparing intput for Matilda
 ------------------------------------------